Unwanted calls over your Comenity Pottery Barn card?

 In one way or the other, if you are like most people, then you must have encountered debt collectors.
 Knowing how to respond when faced with a Pottery Barn Comenity card debt collector is very important, as many have ended up in trouble by simply answering a phone call from a debt collector without first possessing the right information.

 If a debt collector is calling you to pay your Pottery Barn Credit Card debt, then there’s a possibility that your Pottery Barn account was transferred or sold to them.
 Thus, they have a right to contact you about making a Pottery Barn Payment.
+Please note that collection activities may continue even after your account is transferred or sold, so it’s important to know your rights throughout the process.

 Nevertheless, in an attempt to collect the Pottery Barn Payment, the debt collector must not harass or threaten you.
 Some debt collectors are notorious and are known for being a menace.